apache/airflow/README.md

-In order to have repeatable installation, however, introduced in **Airflow 1.10.10** and updated in **Airflow 1.10.12** we also keep a set of "known-to-be-working" constraint files in the orphan `constraints-master` and `constraints-1-10` branches.
+In order to have repeatable installation, however, introduced in **Airflow 1.10.10** and updated in **Airflow 1.10.12** we also keep a set of "known-to-be-working" constraint files in the orphan `constraints-master`, `constraints-2-0` and `constraints-1-10` branches.
 We keep those "known-to-be-working" constraints files separately per major/minor python version.
 You can use them as constraint files when installing Airflow from PyPI.
 Note that you have to specify correct Airflow tag/version/branch and python versions in the URL.